PredixDev/px-demo-data/README.md

-# Px-Demo-data
+# px-demo-data

 ## Overview

-Px-Demo-Data repo contains the test data used by all the px data vis components.
+The px-demo-data repo contains the test data used by all the px data vis components.
 This represents the expected data format by the data vis components.

 ## Usage